NeuroTechX/EDU_Plugin/README.md

 - Event groups

+To use the plugin, add the content to a post using the following shortcode: `[meetup_events class="foo"]`
+where:
-To use the plugin, add the content to a post using the following shortcode: `[meetup_events class="foo"]` where class will set the class of the div that wraps each items of the list of events.
+- **class** will set the class of the div that wraps each items of the list of events.

 ### EventbriteEventPlugin